SakshamPilane/VidInsight-AI/README.md

 # 🎥 VidInsight AI
 ### Interview-Grade Video Intelligence Engine

-VidInsight AI is a **video intelligence system** that extracts, cleans, and analyzes YouTube video transcripts using **rule-based NLP techniques**, with optional **AI-powered enhancement** for summaries and insights.
+VidInsight AI is a **video intelligence system** that extracts, cleans, and analyzes YouTube video transcripts using **deterministic, rule-based NLP techniques**, with optional **AI-powered enhancement** for summaries and insights.

-Unlike basic AI summarizers, this project focuses on **deterministic transcript understanding first**, and uses AI only as an enhancement layer — with graceful fallback when AI is unavailable.
+Unlike basic “AI-only” summarizers, VidInsight AI prioritizes **structured transcript understanding first**, and uses AI strictly as an **augmentation layer** — with **graceful fallback** when AI is unavailable.
+This makes the system **explainable, reliable, and interview-ready**.

 ---